 For me, Salt Lake was a highlight of Saline Valley.
 But you can’t get this view from a road.

 Another view of Salt Lake.
 The peach color is part of the water, not the shore.
-I could not determine its cause, but iot was sure odd.
+I could not determine its cause, but it was sure odd.

 Ho hum.
 More wetlands.

-This is just part of a Joshua tree forest in Lee Flat
+This is just part of a Joshua tree forest in Lee Flat.
+It extends for miles.

 Each section of this composite hillside has its own color.